dipankardas011/jaeger-operator/v2/README.md

 - [ ] explore the controllers already present for v1 and try to come up with the all-in-one controller
 - [ ] talk with mentor on this
 - [ ] once all looks good go for the implementation

+## Key explanations
+* build-in config will always run with in-memory storage, if you need a different storage you need to pass explicit config
+* default configuration is in Jaeger repo `cmd/jaeger/internal/all-in-one.yaml`

 ## Tasks